 This position is available to applicants with a PhD in a biological discipline and with a proven track record of effective research output.

-To apply, please contact Angela Douglas at email@example.com, providing your CV, including details of two referees.
-The covering letter should include an explanation of how your qualifications and experience make you a good candidate for the position.
+To apply and to make informal inquiries, please contact Angela Douglas at aes326 [at] cornell.edu.
+Your application should include your CV and details of two referees.
+Your cover letter should provide an explanation of how your qualifications and experience make you a good candidate for the position.
+To ensure full consideration, all materials should be received by Friday 22nd March 2019; however, applications will be accepted until the position is filled.
 Informal inquiries are welcome.

 Students with an interest in symbiosis, animal-microbial interactions and metabolism are especially encouraged to contact us.
-Applications can be made through the Graduate Field of Entomology, Graduate Field of Genetics & Development, Graduate Field of Nutrition, or the Graduate Field of Microbiology, with excellent funding opportunities.
+Applications can be made through the Graduate Field of Entomology, Graduate Field of Nutrition, or the Graduate Field of Microbiology, with excellent funding opportunities.

 We aim to offer a broad training, providing the opportunity for students to experience independent research and team-working, and enabling them to follow their own research goals.
 Specific research skills provided include genomics, molecular and whole-organism physiology, experimental design, and statistics.
 We have weekly lab meetings, and students are encouraged to attend regular discussion groups across campus (e.g. Symbiosis Group, Gut Group, Ecology & Evolution of Infection and Disease Group, Plant-Insects Group,… and more) and regular seminars in the Department and across campus.

 To discuss opportunities further, do contact us.
 The annual deadline for applications to enroll is in December of each year.